agrc/gis.utah.gov/_posts/2023-03-02-basemap-updates.md

 ![New Terrain basemap]({% link images/new_terrain.png %})
 {: .flex .flex--center}

-It’s been about 10 years since the UGRC has updated the look and feel of the basemaps and changes are on the way.
-The current basemaps were originally authored in ArcMap and have been imported into Pro for the purpose of maintaining the cached raster tiles.
-Rather than have them limp along in their current form it’s probably best to put them out of their misery and create new basemaps from scratch.
+It has been almost a decade since UGRC has updated the look and feel of any of the base maps but changes are on the way!
+The current suite of base maps were originally authored in ArcMap.
+These projects have been imported into ArcGIS Pro to continue to provide data updates.
+But to take advantage of the advancements in ArcGIS Pro, we decided to create new base map projects from the ground up using all of the new features available.
+These new documents are less complex and easier to maintain.

 We were most excited to start this process and make improvements to the Terrain base map.
 Similar to version 1 of the Terrain base map, version 2 will be served from Discover as WMS and WMS-T raster tiles and features a number of improvements including: